 Character restrictions, small screen resolution, lack of context, various file formats – translation and localisation of mobile apps may be a challenging and painful process.
 But it can also be fun and rewarding, if you know the tricks of the trade.

 So, after the successful blog post series on How to translate websites let’s put a spotlight on app translation and have a look at how to become a pro in the mobile world.
-And if your thirst for knowledge won’t be satisfied, you can always join my online course Mobile App Localisation for Translators to find out more.
+And if your thirst for knowledge won’t be satisfied, you can always join my online course How to translate and localize mobile applications to find out more.

 Keep it simple when it’s small